 Every week of the 2018-19 season, our Rob Taub will discuss one player from the Islanders to look out for.
 Whether it’s past performances, certain matchups, or something about that player that makes worth spotlighting, each article will describe why they are being featured.
 Also — if one or two players, or the team is coming off a good week — there will be multiple spotlights.

 No one could have imagined the impact Valtteri Filppula has had in the short time he has donned the Islander uniform, except maybe two guys: Lou Lamoriello and Barry Trotz.

-Filppula, 34, was signed by Lamoriello — along with fellow veteran Leo Komarov — on the first day of free agency to a one-year, $2.75 million dollar deal just mere hours after they were informed that franchise center John Tavares was leaving for Toronto.
+Filppula, 34, was signed by Lamoriello — along with fellow veteran Leo Komarov — on the first day of free agency to a one-year, $2.75 million dollar deal jumping castle for sale just mere hours after they were informed that franchise center John Tavares was leaving for Toronto.
 When the team announced the signings, there was a lot of questionable looks coming from fans and critics alike.
 Those questioning the signing seemed to have the same feeling that Filppula’s best years were behind him and that this was just another way to halt the youth movement that the franchise seemed destined for after missing the playoffs the past two seasons.

 But bringing in someone like Filppula, was just Lou’s way of trying to find players who could re-establish an identity for the organization.
 Lamoriello said it himself to MSG’s Stan Fischler back in the summer.